 We can start and grow our own businesses in art, design, photography, video ,writing, and publishing.

 Today, anyone with a smartphone can shoot, edit, and sell photographs.
 Anyone with a tablet or computer can write, publish and promote a a book.
-And anyone with a subscription to Adobe Creative Cloud can learn how to design products, gifts, posters, wallcoverings, packaging, accessories, and furnishings or intangible products such as apps, websites, or interactive experiences.
-Plus, we can market our creations and creative services to clients worldwide.
+And anyone can learn how to design, market, and sell products, including apparel, gifts, posters, accessories, or home goods.

 Hopefully, Creatives at Work will help you find ideas and resources that can help you anticipate how ongoing changes in technology will affect the future demand for creative services.